-And much—maybe most—of what we know for sure about life in our 50s, 60s and beyond just ain’t so.
-So a while back I started reading everything I could about what matters most as we grow from youth to middle-age to old age.
+And much—maybe most—of what we know for sure about life in our 50s, 60s, 70s, and beyond just ain’t so.
+So a while back I started reading everything I could about what matters most as we grow from youth to middle age to old age.
 Things such as good health, work that we care about, and good relationships.

 I began writing about growing older and became a Human Guinea Pig of sorts, testing for myself whether it’s really true that you can’t teach an old dog/old person new tricks.
 So far, it doesn’t seem to be.

-I have an adult daughter who lives and works in Albany, New York.
-Over the years, she’s been the inspiration for several blog posts, such as Open Letter to my Daughter on Turning 30.
+I have an grown daughter who lives in Albany, New York.
+Over the years, she’s been the inspiration for a number of speeches and several blog posts, such as Open Letter to my Daughter on Turning 30.

-My passions include cooking and eating healthful food; walking or running (sometimes outdoors, sometimes in); writing; reading; Toastmasters; bird-watching; rock music, blue grass, and gospel.
+My passions include reading; walking or running (sometimes outdoors, sometimes in); cooking and eating healthful food; Toastmasters; bird-watching; and listening to music, especially rock, blue grass, and gospel.